 16 March 2021

 The Next.js frontend framework has been around for only a couple years, but it is already one of the most popular tools in the React ecosystem.
-As big React users ourselves, we also love it and use it a lot in our everyday work.
-In this article, we’re going to show you why and how Next.js can improve the performance, UX and SEO of your app.
+As big React users ourselves, we also love this React framework and use it a lot in our everyday work.
+In this article, we’re going to show you why and how Next.js can improve the performance, UX and SEO of your app, many Next.js examples, how it is contributing to the React ecosystem, the background of its development, what companies use it and more.
 We’re also going to discuss the best kinds of projects for Next.js and various ways to acquire developers skilled in Next.js.

 Did you know that over 50 percent of all respondents of our State of Frontend 2020 report admitted to using Next.js in their projects?
-This makes Next.js one of the most ubiquitous pieces of software in modern frontend development next to the likes of React, Vue or jQuery.
+This makes Next.js one of the most ubiquitous pieces of software in modern frontend development next to the likes of React, Vue or jQuery, used by the world’s leading companies .
 We’re soon going to go over the reasons behind this popularity.
 But first, let’s get one thing out of the way.

 We love Next.js

 But it wouldn’t be enough if Next.js wasn’t really good at what it does… right – so what does it do exactly!?
-In order to explain it, we need to go over a couple terms.
+In order to properly get started, we need to go over a couple terms.

 Server side rendering & static site generation with Next.js